awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-regexmatchstatement.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TextTransformations`  <a name="cfn-wafv2-webacl-regexmatchstatement-texttransformations"></a>
 Text transformations eliminate some of the unusual formatting that attackers use in web requests in an effort to bypass detection\.
-If you specify one or more transformations in a rule statement, AWS WAF performs all transformations on the content of the request component identified by `FieldToMatch`, starting from the lowest priority setting, before inspecting the content for a match\.
+Text transformations are used in rule match statements, to transform the `FieldToMatch` request component before inspecting it, and they're used in rate\-based rule statements, to transform request components before using them as custom aggregation keys\.
+If you specify one or more transformations to apply, AWS WAF performs all transformations on the specified content, starting from the lowest priority setting, and then uses the component contents\.
 *Required*: Yes
 *Type*: List of [TextTransformation](aws-properties-wafv2-webacl-texttransformation.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)